Teodora Alonso Realonda

-Teodora Alonso Realonda y Quintos (née Teodora Alonso y Quintos; November 9, 1827 – August 16, 1911) was a wealthy woman in the Spanish colonial Philippines.
+Teodora Alonso Realonda y Quintos (born Teodora Alonso y Quintos; November 9, 1827 – August 16, 1911) was a wealthy woman in the Spanish colonial Philippines.
 She was best known as the mother of the Philippines' national hero Jose Rizal.
 Realonda was born in Santa Cruz, Manila.
 She was also known for being a disciplinarian and hard-working mother.
 Her medical condition inspired Rizal to take up medicine.